Church of God in Christ: Missions Department

 Missions work in COGIC began under Elder Searcy in 1925.
 In 1926, upon the recommendation of Mother Lizzie Roberson, Elder C. G. Brown of Kansas City Missouri, was appointed the first Executive Secretary-Treasurer of the Home and Foreign Missions Department by Bishop C. H. Mason.
 The Elders' Council met and organized the first Missions board of the Church of God in Christ.
 In 1927, the call was made for workers to go to serve the Lord in foreign lands.
 Mrs. Mattie McCaulley of Tulsa, Oklahoma was the first to respond, and was sent to Trinidad.
 Thereafter, missionaries were sent to Africa and the islands of the Caribbean, Asia, and elsewhere.
 Military chaplains have also been instrumental in spreading COGIC through military installations.
-In November 1975, at the National Holy Convocation in Memphis, TN., with the consent of the General Board, Bishop Carlis Moody Sr. of Evanston, Illinois, was appointed by Bishop J. O. Patterson to be president of the Department of Home and Foreign Missions.
+In November 1975, at the National Holy Convocation in Memphis, Tennessee, with the consent of the General Board, Bishop Carlis Moody Sr. of Evanston, Illinois, was appointed by Bishop J. O. Patterson to be president of the Department of Home and Foreign Missions.
 Bishop Carlis Moody immediately began to reorganize the Missions Department, giving new guidelines.
 President Moody also added these ministries to the Missions Department: